level: PO top_up: false international: false clearing: false full_time: false part_time: false start_Month: October, February location: Waterside

 Using a mixture of theory, problem-based learning, simulation and clinical experience, students will be encouraged to explore and develop the key factors required to undertake a comprehensive system based physical assessment of a service user.

-Students will then synthesize clinical findings, integrating a systemic knowledge of anatomy and physiology, to formulate evidence-based plans of care.
+Students will then synthesise clinical findings, integrating a systemic knowledge of anatomy and physiology, to formulate evidence-based plans of care.
 Assessment experience will be further enhanced through the continued development of clinical skills and role-specific knowledge within the students own clinical work environment.

 Highlights